Legoless/DesignKit/README.md

 Innovative iOS framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
 It's main mission is to enable developers to quickly create a living design out from PSD's provided by a designer.

+DesignKit is tightly coupled together with DesignKit Photoshop CC extension to enable more advanced functionalities.

 ## Features

 DesignKit offers many features that aid in transferring Photoshop designs into a working application.
 Some of them are described below in detail.